Couple at a furniture store choosing fabrics

 Can you really negotiate with creditors to lower your debt?

 Yes.
 Negotiating credit card debt is possible.
 You can do it yourself, or hire a professional debt resolution company.
 The latter might be preferable if you don't want to deal with your creditors.
-Also, a reputable debt resolution company should already have established relationships with most creditors, and may be able to get you a better deal than you could get for yourself.
+Also, if you wonder why you might choose Achieve debt resolution, remember that a reputable debt resolution company should already have established relationships with most creditors, and may be able to get you a better deal than you could get for yourself.

 How does forgiven credit card debt affect your taxes?